Plants mistaken for Japanese knotweed

 Bindweed (Convulvulus arvensis)

-Bindweed is a perennial weed but also a native wildflower.
-Its flowers are beneficial to wildlife but its twining stems can strangle other plants and it can quickly spread through a garden.
-It's difficult to get rid of due to its ability to grow back from small pieces of root.
+Bindweed is a perennial weed and a native wildflower.
+Its flowers are beneficial to wildlife, but its twining stems can strangle other plants, and it can quickly spread through a garden.
+It's difficult to get rid of because it can grow back from small pieces of root.

 Similarities: large heart-shaped leaves that are arranged alternately on the stem.
 It can also grow back from tiny pieces of root.